preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/index.rst

    layout/index
    templates/index

-In Omnia 6.5 a new Publishing Apps Rollup block will also be available: :doc:`Publishing Apps Rollup block </blocks/publishing-apps-rollup/index>`
+In Omnia 6.5 and later, a new Publishing Apps Rollup block will also be available: :doc:`Publishing Apps Rollup block </blocks/publishing-apps-rollup/index>`